Community Health Leaders

 Steff is a 23-year-old living in Toronto, Ontario.
 In February of 2017, she started showing symptoms of AS in her lower back and hips, shooting down her right leg.
 She began going to numerous doctor’s appointments and physiotherapy twice a week.
 No one could determine what was going on, and eventually, she had to leave work due to the amount of pain she was in.
 Read more.

 Jed Finley was diagnosed with Ankylosing Spondylitis at the age of 12 during a time when children of that age were not prescribed medications and the amazing treatments we have today hadn't been invented yet.
 Because of this, he mostly forgot about his diagnosis and remained active until his early 20s when the disease became too much and he needed to stop the sports and activities he loved.
 Read more.

-Jessica is a writer, artist, wife, academic, dog-mom, and outdoor enthusiast who is learning more each and every day about life with a chronic illness.
-After nearly a decade spent in graduate school studying writing and literature, she is now a university administrator who spends her free time hiking and writing about her illness.
+Jessica is a writer, artist, wife, academic, dog-mom, and outdoor enthusiast who is learning more each and every day about life with chronic illnesses.
 Read more.